-Learning D14, D23, D26, D31, D32, D40, D41, D42, Objectives: D43, D44, D45, D46, D47, D48, D49, D50
+Learning Objectives: D14, D23, D44, D45, D46, D49, D50

-ASPMF 650: ASPMF CLINICAL PRACTICUM III
+ASPMF 770: CLINICAL PRACTICUM III

-This is the third course in a sequence of three to improve the fellow's knowledge and skill in acute pain management practices throughout the perioperative period.
-Fellows learn advanced regional anesthetic techniques through cadaveric instruction and hands-on ultrasound scanning labs.
-Advanced needling techniques, including various types of catheter placement, are also practiced on cadaveric models in the lab.
-Point-of-care ultrasound (POCUS) assessment is incorporated into the patient's perioperative management.
-This knowledge is translated into clinical practice during rotations at affiliate sites under the mentorship of preceptors.
+This is the final course in a sequence of three to improve the fellow's knowledge and skill in acute pain management practices throughout the perioperative period.
+Knowledge gained throughout Fellowship courses and hands-on intensives is translated into clinical practice during rotations at affiliate sites under the mentorship of preceptors.